wahahachan/context_app_bar/example/README.md

 This example will walk you through how to create a contextual app bar that can react to user selections.

 To start with, define a value notifier that act as a remote control, together with some state variables.
-They can lying within any scope as long as your widgets have access to them.
+They can stay within any scope as long as your widgets have access to them.

 ```dart
 // A globally defined integer, accessable in the builder function